Affiliated Faculty

 Desirée Martín (Associate Professor) English – Mexico border studies; Chicano/a & Latino/a literature & culture; literature of the Americas; 19th & 20th-c.
 Mexican literature; performance art & theater; subaltern studies

-Lisa Materson (Associate Professor) History – American women's history, African American history, late nineteenth- and twentieth-century political history of the U.S., history of women's involvement in the movement for Puerto Rico's independence from the U. S.
+Lisa Materson (Professor) History – American women's history, African American history, late nineteenth- and twentieth-century political history of the U.S., history of women's involvement in the movement for Puerto Rico's independence from the U. S.

-Susette Min (Professor) Asian American Studies – Asian American Literature and Art; Ethnic American Literature; Contemporary art and visual culture
+Susette Min (Associate Professor) Asian American Studies – Asian American Literature and Art; Ethnic American Literature; Contemporary art and visual culture

-Kimberly Nettles-Barcelon (Associate Professor) African American & African Studies – Politics of race, gender, and food; issues of critical feminist pedagogy, intersectionality; ethnography, autoethnography, and narrative writing; consumption, authenticity, and culinary tourism; feminism and food; women entrepreneurs
+Kimberly Nettles-Barcelon (Associate Professor) African American and African Studies –Politics of race, gender, and food; issues of critical feminist pedagogy, intersectionality; ethnography, autoethnography, and narrative writing; consumption, authenticity, and culinary tourism; feminism and food; women entrepreneurs

-Bettina Ng'weno (Associate Professor) African American & African Studies – Cultural anthropology; States; Property; Race and ethnicity; Rural societies; Politics; Social justice; Equality; Law; Latin America and Africa
+Bettina Ng'weno (Professor) African American & African Studies – Cultural anthropology; States; Property; Race and ethnicity; Rural societies; Politics; Social justice; Equality; Law; Latin America and Africa

 Ana Peluffo (Professor) Spanish & Portuguese – Latin American literatures and cultures with an emphasis on the 19th and 20th century; gender and ethnicity; literature and the nation; Andean and Southern Cone cultures; poetry and visual arts